-- (1) The municipality must take reasonable steps to ensure that a sufficient number of containers are provided for the discarding of waste by the public on any premises to which the public has access. - (2) The owner or occupier of private land to which the public has access must ensure that sufficient containers are provided to contain litter which is discarded by the public.
+- (1) The municipality must take reasonable steps to ensure that enough containers are provided for the discarding of waste by the public on any premises to which the public has access. - (2) The owner or occupier of private land to which the public has access must ensure that sufficient containers are provided to contain litter which is discarded by the public.